 Location: Fairmont Chateau Whistler, Whistler, BC, Canada

-Resolution of inflammation encompasses the active process of extinguishing the inflammatory response once the infectious or damaging agent have been eliminated, and triggering the repair of damaged tissues to regain physiological function.
-Thus, resolution of inflammation is essential for health and this process may be aberrant in a wide number of diseases associated with chronic or exaggerated inflammation.
-While the role of innate immune cells and the pro-resolution chemical mediators that they produce have been recognized for some time, their coordinated function with stromal cells towards the physiological “re-building” of injured tissues and organs has emerged as an essential requirement.
-This meeting will bring together an interdisciplinary group of scientists working at the interface of immune and stromal cells, and neuroimmune interactions for improved understanding of the resolution of inflammation, repair and regeneration.
-Specifically, meeting topics will include (1) novel biological functions of myeloid cells and fibroblasts in resolution of inflammation, (2) the contrasting roles of neuroimmune interactions in resolution of inflammation as well as pathological inflammation and (3) current understanding of diseases of resolution of inflammation and approaches towards pro-resolution therapies.
-The meeting will also include a closing lecture on perspectives on resolution of inflammation, repair and regeneration.
-We aim to provide a forum for the interchange of ideas that will strengthen the community of scientists interested in the fundamental mechanisms of resolution of inflammation and their translation into pharmacological approaches for the treatment of diseases driven by either lack or aberrant resolution and repair responses.
+Resolution of inflammation involves extinguishing the inflammatory response once the infectious or damaging agent has been eliminated, and triggering the repair of damaged tissues to regain physiological function.
+This active process is essential to health, and may be aberrant in a number of diseases associated with chronic or exaggerated inflammation.
+The role of innate immune cells, and their production of pro-resolution chemical mediators, has been recognized for some time.
+A more recent discovery reports the critical role of coordination between innate immune cells and stromal cells to “re-build” injured tissues and organs.
+This meeting will bring together an interdisciplinary group of scientists studying interactions between immune and stromal cells, and neuroimmune interactions to better understand the resolution of inflammation, and subsequent repair and regeneration.
+The meeting will explore the function of myeloid cells and fibroblasts, as well as contrasting roles of neuroimmune interactions in resolution of inflammation and pathological inflammation.
+In addition, this conference will examine our current understanding of diseases that impact the resolution of inflammation, with the goal of conceptualizing and developing pro-resolution therapies.
+We aim to provide a forum for the exchange of ideas that will strengthen the community of scientists interested in the fundamental mechanisms of resolution of inflammation and their translation into pharmacological approaches for the treatment of diseases driven by either lack of or aberrant resolution and repair responses.

 Keystone Symposia is committed to maintaining a positive and respectful environment at its meetings.
 To this end, please review and comply with our policies